 Think of your time in the bathroom as a necessity, not an extended escape.
-If your toilet has stacks of magazines or books on the water tank, consider moving them to another room.
+If your toilet has stacks of magazines or books on the water tank, Dr. Vogler says you should consider moving them to another room.

-Of course, each person’s needs are different, too, so you have to find what works best for your body.
-Constipated?
-Find more ways to avoid it.
+Each person’s needs are different, too, so you have to find what works best for your body.

 The biggest danger with a short bout of diarrhea is dehydration, or the loss of water and nutrients from the body’s tissues.
-You could become dehydrated if you have diarrhea more than three times a day and are not drinking enough fluids.
+You could become dehydrated if you have diarrhea more than three times a day and are not drinking enough fluids, Dr. Vogler says.
 Dehydration can cause serious complications if it is not treated.

 The best way to guard against dehydration is to drink liquids that contain both salt and sugar.